4 The Agentic SDLC Reference Architecture

 PLATFORM -- "build results,<br/>test output, telemetry" --> AGENT

 This structure is not a proposal.
-It is a description of what already exists in any organization using AI coding tools — whether they’ve designed it deliberately or not.
+It is a description of what already exists in any organization using AI coding tools — whether they have designed it deliberately or not.
 The agent in your developer’s editor is already operating across these three layers.
 The question is whether the boundaries, the context flow, and the governance are intentional.

-4.2 Mapping the Layers Across the Lifecycle
+4.3 Mapping the Layers Across the Lifecycle

 The three layers apply at every phase of software delivery.
 The table below maps what each layer does in each phase and, critically, which capabilities are available today versus emerging or directional.